pogo420/learning-elk/concepts.md

       * These queries signifies whether keyword is present or not.
    * match queries
       * They are exact match query , searching a complete sentence with cases etc.
+      * Analyzer is run on the query to generate terms, same analyzer used to indexed the document.
+Hence slower.
       * These queies generetes scores.
       * Scores signifies how good the query is matching.